Database, Tables, Views, and Indexes

 Example

-ALTER DATABASE REMOVE SSO INTEGRATION removes an existing SSO connection from the database.
+ALTER DATABASE REMOVE SSO INTEGRATION removes an existing SSO integration as the default connection protocol for the database.
+This action effectively undoes the ALTER DATABASE SET SSO INTEGRATION SQL statement.

 To remove a connection, you must be a system-level user or a database administrator.